COVID-19 Vaccine and Fertility

 Myth: The vaccine can cause infertility.

 The claim circulating on social media that the COVID-19 vaccine causes female infertility is FALSE and is not supported by any research.
 Following guidelines from the FDA, no one is excluded from receiving the vaccine, even patients who are pregnant or breastfeeding, as there are no medical contraindications to receiving this vaccine.
 Pregnant patients should discuss with their physician individual risk factors to make an informed decision about possible vaccinations.
-Current data from COVID-19 vaccine trials supports the safety and efficacy of these vaccines, and the benefits of vaccination greatly outweigh the risks of not being immunized.
+Data from COVID-19 vaccine trials and outcome data from the millions of women who have received the vaccines support the safety and efficacy of these vaccines, and the benefits of vaccination greatly outweigh the risks of not being immunized.
 The Society for Maternal Fetal Medicine has issued advice for those pregnant or breastfeeding.

-There have been some rumors that the spike protein the body creates after vaccination to fight off COVID-19 is like a protein in the placenta of pregnant mothers.
-But doctors say the two are not similar enough for the spike protein to launch an immune response to the placenta that would endanger the mother’s ability to carry a baby to term.
+There have been some rumors that the spike protein the body creates after vaccination to allow the immune system to recognize and fight off COVID-19 is like a protein in the placenta of pregnant mothers.
+While there are small areas of similarity, the proteins are very different and the response to the spike protein does not launch an immune response to the placenta that could endanger the mother’s ability to carry a baby to term.

 CDC Guidance

-According to the Centers for Disease Control (CDC), there’s no evidence that the authorized COVID-19 vaccines could have impacts on pregnancy, but there’s limited data.
+According to the Centers for Disease Control (CDC), there’s no evidence that the authorized COVID-19 vaccines have impacts on pregnancy, and patients trying to get pregnant now or in the future can receive a COVID-19 vaccine.

 Food and Drug Administration (FDA) Position